Relrin/notifications-service/README.md

 ```
 docker-compose -f docker-compose.dev.yaml up -d
 ```
-This command will download all required Docker images for running an Elixir app & Riak KV database.
+This command will download all required Docker images for running an Elixir app & Redis database.

 After the installation process, you would need only to connect to the application container:
 ```